simonbyrne/simonbyrne.github.io/notes/fastmath.md

 computing background where the primary output of a program is a bunch of numbers.
 But floating point arithmetic is used in many domains where that is not the case, such as audio, graphics, games, and machine learning.
-I'm not particularly familiar with requirements in these domains, but there is an interesting rant from [Linus Torvalds 20 years ago](https://gcc.gnu.org/legacy-ml/gcc/2001-07/msg02150.html), arguing that overly strict floating point semantics are of little importance outside scientific domains.
-Nevertheless, [some anecdotes](https://twitter.com/supahvee1234/status/1382907921848221698) suggest fast-math can cause issues, so it is probably still useful understand what it does and why.
-If you work in these areas, I would love to hear about your experiences, especially if you identified which of these optimizations has a positive or negative impact.
+I'm not particularly familiar with requirements in these domains, but there is an interesting rant by [Linus Torvalds from 20 years ago](https://gcc.gnu.org/legacy-ml/gcc/2001-07/msg02150.html), arguing that overly strict floating point semantics are of little importance outside scientific domains.
+Nevertheless, [some anecdotes](https://twitter.com/supahvee1234/status/1382907921848221698) suggest fast-math can cause problems, so it is probably still useful understand what it does and why.
+If you work in these areas, I would love to hear about your experiences, especially if you identified which of these optimizations had a positive or negative impact.

 In cases where you do care about the numerical accuracy of the output, fast-math still give very useful valuable improvements.
-In fact, as newer processors are adding wider SIMD operations, the optimizations it enables are become increasingly valuable.
 At the very least, it can provide a useful reference for what performance is left on the table.
 A typical process might be: